civic-interconnect/civic-transparency-spec/README.md

 - Target Python: **3.11** (CI runs on 3.11).
 - Schemas: **JSON Schema Draft-07**; OpenAPI: **3.1**.
 - This repo is a **specification**; the primary artifacts are schemas + documentation.

+---

+## About

+Civic Transparency is an open specification for privacy-preserving, non-partisan visibility into **how** content spreads online (not what it says).